 In order to work their craft, developers need the right set of tools, just as chefs need certain utensils and construction workers need the proper equipment.
-Obviously, developers have their knowledge, imagination, able hands, and a working computer, but they will not be able to build a digital product without another essential tool – a programming language.
+Obviously, game developers have their knowledge, imagination, able hands, and a working computer, but they will not be able to build a digital product without another essential tool – a programming language.

 Breaking down the choices logically, we should separate based on platform.
 Thus, we have selected the following principal game categories for our assessment:

-The game market remains quite divided, with developers of mobile, console, and PC titles all vying to appeal to the millions of users active on each major platform.
+The game market remains quite divided, with game developers of mobile, console, and PC titles all vying to appeal to the millions of users active on each major platform.

 Different types of games market share.
 Source.